Campus cities

 Bus and Tram

 In Reims, the tramway and bus network is the most efficient way to travel.
-Furthermore, there are tram stops just in front of the NEOMA campus 1 and 2, making even easier your trips to and from the school.
+Furthermore, there are tram stops just in front of the NEOMA campus 1 (arrêt Campus Croix Rouge) and campus 2 (arrêt Franchet d'Esperey), making even easier your trips to and from the school.
 The trams and buses circulate from about 6am in the morning until about midnight.

 Then, when you enter the tram or the bus, you have to validate your ticket by presenting your ticket in front of the validation sensor.
 A green light appears and you can see your credit left on the card.
 You must present your ticket to the sensor machine each time you get in a bus or tram, even when it is a connection.
 When you travel by bus, the stopping is optional.
 At the bus stop, wave to the bus driver if you want him to stop.
 The boarding is only done by the front door.
 To get off, push the button « arrêt demandé » to inform the driver that you want him to stop at the next stop, and use the central or back doors by pushing the button to open them.
 Controllers sometimes get in the tram/bus and ask you for your ticket.
-The non-possession of a valid ticket will subject you to a fine.
+The non-possession of a valid ticket will subject you to a fine up to 70 euros.
+Please make sure you have a valid ticket, as ticket inspectors frequently check passengers on the transportation system!

 Tickets are sold:

-- at every tram station through the ticket machines (by cash coins or credit card)
+• at every tram station through the ticket machines (credit card)

 You can download the Grand Reims Mobilités app to get the latest information on itineraries, timetables, traffic information, and to purchase M-tickets